What is a Good Customer Attrition Rate

 Get better customers

 This is about targeting the right customers for acquisition.
 One reason customers may not remain long-term is that the particular customers that the company is acquiring are not the best fit for the company in the first place.
 It’s tempting to broaden your reach and entice as many customers as you can with low prices and unsustainable offers.
 But are these customers here for the deal or here for the long term?
+Some customers attribute a totally different market value to your products than do other customers.

 Make a better product or service